Sydney-Informatics-Hub/tidbits/README.md

 If you want to submit a new tidbit, you can put together a Markdown file explaining your tidbit (hopefully with some short code examples).
-The site will be built automatically when you commit to `main` (so maybe use a pull request for any draft posts).
+The site will be built and deployed automatically when you commit to `main`.
+The build will be checked for any pull requests (so maybe use a pull request for any draft posts).

 Markdown files for posts/tidbits go in the